 Each vector $\bell_t$ stems from the object to the light source and its Euclidean norm is proportional to the light intensity.
 This introduces an undetermined proportionality constant in the problem.
-The image vector are denoted by $\bm{m}_1,\bm{m}_2,\ldots,\bm{m}_q\in\R^p$, with $p=rs$.
-The objective is to reconstruct the 3D shape of the object.
+The image vectors are denoted by $\bm{m}_1,\bm{m}_2,\ldots,\bm{m}_q\in\R^p$.
+The aim is to reconstruct the 3D shape of the object.